rankutah/blog/sites/blueridgeTech/content/_index.md

 ## Fast Honest Computer Repair

 One‑person, local support for desktops and laptops.
-Quick diagnostics, clear pricing, and real fixes—no upsells.
+Quick diagnostics, clear pricing, and real fixes.

 {{< /col >}}